microprediction/microprediction/README.md

 ## A couple of contests
 I've put together these challenges:

-### Mid-One ($120,000 + in prizes)
+### Mid-One ($120,000 in prizes)
 Live now at [mid-one](https://mid-one.crunchdao.com/).
 Your task is to identify small departurs from martingality of time-series.
-Put simply, are they going up or down.
+Put simply, are they going up or down?

 ### MontePrediction
-Here's another new game I wrote where you hurl a million 11-dimensional Monte Carlo samples at my server.
+Here's another game where you hurl a million 11-dimensional Monte Carlo samples at my server.

 1. Open this [colab notebook](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.ipynb) or [script](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry.py)  (yes there's an [R version](https://github.com/microprediction/monteprediction_colab_examples/blob/main/monteprediction_entry_rlang.ipynb)),
 2. Change the email, at minimum,